JazimLatif/Spotily/README.md

 ### Extensions
 We also added several extensions:
-* An admin property for users, where only admins could perform certain actions such as adding new songs and questions data to the database
+* An admin property for users, where only admins could perform certain actions such as adding new songs and questions to the database
 * A theme property for questions and songs, so users could choose to answer a quiz or get songs based around a certain topic
 * A switch song option, where a user could change playlist songs they disliked, for new ones that still matched the quiz answers they gave